 He was in control of when he started and stopped.
 He could have started in the morning for an hour, then went out to milk the cow, ate breakfast, dictated for ten minutes, went out and skipped stones with Harris, dictated half an hour, ate lunch, said he was going to the woods to pray, came back when he was ready and dictated an hour, etc.

 An examination of Joseph’s letters shows that he did have the skill to write a coherent if rough narrative, similar to the original manuscript of the Book of Mormon.
 More important, the Book of Mormon bears evidence of being an orally composed document rather than a traditionally edited one, and Joseph is known to have been a skilled storyteller.

 The evidence does not compel us to conclude that Joseph authored the Book himself, but it is consistent with the possibility that he could have.

 - Brant Gardner, The Gift and Power: Translating the Book of Mormon.
 This is the most thorough work on Book of Mormon translation by a believing scholar.
 Like Blake Ostler, Gardner concludes that the Book has a core of authentic ancient writing, but with substantial expansion by Joseph.

 - B. H. Roberts, Studies of the Book of Mormon.
-After a careful look at internal and external evidence, Roberts concludes as we have here that Joseph could have written the Book of Mormon.
+After a careful look at internal and external evidence, Roberts (Assistant Church Historian and a member of the First Council of Seventy) concludes as we have here that Joseph could have written the Book of Mormon.
 Also see Brigham Madsen, “B. H. Roberts's Studies of the Book of Mormon,” where Madsen, who edited the posthumous publication of Studies, responds to attempts to discredit Roberts’s work.

 - Dan Vogel, Joseph Smith: The Making of a Prophet.
 A modern skeptical perspective focused on Joseph’s early life and the production of the Book of Mormon.